Seen-Digital/prescreen-ios-pod/README.md

     - `text`: OCR text based on the `type`.
   - `fullImage`: A bitmap image of the full frame used during scanning.
   - `croppedImage`: A bitmap image of the card.
 This is available if `isFrontSide` is `true`.
+  - `isFrontCardFul`: A boolean flag indicates whether the scan found the front side and the image is likely to have a full card (assuming that the card is in the correct orientation).
+  - `classificationResult`: A result of a machine learning card labeling:
+    - `mlConfidence`: A float between 0.0 to 1.0 (higher values mean more likely to be an ID card).
+    - 'error': A string of an error message, `nil` means no error.

 ### Full Example